weaverwhale/docs/src/pages/docs/quick-hitters.md

 Some more examples are `utils`, `constants`, `types`, but that is not an exhaustive list, and it changes all the time

-Each sub-package is prefixed with `@tw`, and named according to their folder (eg: `@tw/utils`)
+Each sub-package is prefixed with `@tw`, and named according to their folder (eg: `@tw/utils`) when used as a dependency

 ### Local Package Development

-Sometimes we will need to update these packages, and in order to do that we have to link them to our local env.
+Sometimes we will need to update these packages, and in order to do that we have to link them to our local environment

-On frontend we can run:

 ```bash
 # For packages